rajaswamynathan1978/Selenium_Training/README.md

 It is running as testNG and Maven.
 It will take screenshot for test method failures.
 It is a good one for selenium training Latest Drivers are available at D:\Selenium_Drivers

+18-March-2018

+Selenium_FrameWork_Training - Project is added
+This project is updated for Email configuration also.
+Emails are successfully sent with attachments.